aakashcal/document-rag-app/README.md

 - **Backend**: Can be deployed as a containerized service using Docker
 - **Frontend**: Deployed on Firebase hosting at https://document-rag-app-381fb.web.app

+## Testing

+Automated tests were not included due to the time-bound nature of this project.
+The `manual-tests/` directory contains a collection of endpoint test cases and example payloads used for manual verification during development.

 ## License